ffelten/ffelten.github.io/_posts/2022-10-15-limit-central-limit.md

 ## Summary
 We use Gaussian distributions to quantify uncertainty in a lot of cases because it is familiar and easy to manipulate;
 * 1st problem: Not all kinds of data fit a Gaussian model;
-* 2nd problem: When you think you quantify the uncertainty, you actually quantify how much the data you **have seen varies**.
+* 2nd problem: When you think you quantify the uncertainty, you actually quantify how much the **data you have seen varies**.
 Not how much **all the data can vary**.
 There is a difference between *seen uncertainty* and *unseen uncertainty*, and the problem is that with Gaussian distribution, we only quantify the former, while the latter might have big consequences.

 ## So what can we do?
-- Question yourself if a Gaussian fits, and do not trust too much.
+- Question yourself if a Gaussian fits, and do not put too much trust in the model.
 - There are also other distribution models, so called power-law that could fit better some kind of data.

 I am no expert in statistics, thus I am going to stop here before I give wrong information.
+Cheers!